2019 GEC CONFERENCE

 The second plenary lecture “A theory of migration as rank-seeking behavior” was delivered by the esteemed Prof. Oded Stark, it was unconventional lecture on a whiteboard and using a marker where Prof. Stark with his outstanding record of publications and immense experience started a highly intuitive mental journey with the attendees towards a better understanding of the inner motives of the migration decision.

 On the second day, Prof. Tim Krieger has presented an overview of different theories and arguments about the migration-conflict dynamics in his talk “Institutions and the migration-conflict cycle”.
 He presented several dynamic diagrams showing the cycles of the push-pull factors of migration.
 Prof. Krieger has discussed the idea of sorting that defines, which people actually decide to migrate outside a country after a conflict and which people chose to stay.
-On the other hand the sorting phase which defines which migrants are reallocated to which destination country and the reasons for this sorting.
+On the other hand the selection phase which defines which migrants are reallocated to which destination country and the reasons for this selection.

 At the afternoon session of the second day, Prof. Oded Stark moderated a workshop that extended for around two hours about the internal motives of the migration decision.
 Again using the whiteboard, marker and his memory, mathematical proofs of complete theories were discussed showing that the “Relative Deprivation” is one or maybe the strongest push factor for the migration decision making.
 In connection to rank improvement seeking behavior, people could actually choose to migrate to another community where they feel relatively less deprived and to be in a better ranking even if this decision ends with the cost of having lower absolute income.
 Reflections of these theories have shed light on a surprising phenomenon that is usually observed by migrants in their new destination countries that they always have a tendency to oppose the nationalization and integration policies of learning the destination countries' language and cultural norms.
 This opposition emits from the fact that the migrants prefer to surround themselves with the communities of similar migrants who have similar income levels for the sake of feeling relatively better because when they become integrated into the destination country natives they will start comparing themselves to another richer circle and thus they can feel more deprived.